For more information about the John Hudson Internship Program, please email Karen Kelly or call 703-324-3745.

 - Two letters of recommendation

-The application materials must be submitted to Delali Osei-Boateng.
-Applications due April 15, 2022.
+The application materials must be submitted to Karen Kelly.
+Applications are due by Friday, April 14, 2023.

 *Fairfax County is committed to nondiscrimination on the basis of disability in all county programs, services and activities.
 To request reasonable accommodations or to receive this information in an alternate format, call 703-324-7948 or TTY 711.